Pediatric Care

 Flying with an Ear Infection: What Parents Should Know

-Ear pain in airplanes isn't just for kids.
+Ear pain during airplane travel isn’t just a problem for kids.
 If you've been in the skies, you know that air pressure from altitude changes can really hurt your eardrums.

 Your Eustachian tubes are eventually able to equalize this pressure after some popping and discomfort.
 But if they're clogged with fluid or mucus, they'll struggle to do the job.